marcgg/marcgg.github.com/_posts/2018-05-15-expressing-intent-comments-ruby.md

 ---
 layout: post
 title: "Expressing Intent Without Comments In Ruby"
 description: "There's an endless discussion going on between programmers about the utility of comments and how to express intent in code.
-Let's push it a bit further and see a few different ways of how to clearly define that a variable is an ordered array of names."
+Let's push it a bit further with an exemple, and see a few different ways of how to clearly define that a variable is an ordered array of names."
-blog: false
+blog: true
 category: blog
 tag: Ruby
 ---